SherlockPsy/Life/laws/MASTER_WORLD.md

 - intentional,
 - strategic,
 - evaluative,
-- aware of narrative flow,
+- narratively aware,
 - aware of participant goals.

 The World does not “try” to do anything.

-The World may introduce **facts**, not decisions.
+The World may introduce facts only.

 ---